-Honorary degrees at Texas State are awarded in accordance with guidelines of the Southern Association of Colleges and Schools Commission on Colleges of SACSCOC, which recognizes that honorary degrees may be appropriately awarded for scholarly achievement, attainments that demonstrate exceptional creativity, or distinguished service.
-The integrity of earned degrees, however, should be protected; therefore, the SACSCOC discourages the awarding of earned degrees as honorary degrees or the use of terminology that implies such.
+Honorary degrees at Texas State are awarded in accordance with guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), which recognizes that honorary degrees may be appropriately awarded for scholarly achievement, attainments that demonstrate exceptional creativity, or distinguished service.
+The integrity of earned degrees, however, should be protected; therefore, SACSCOC discourages the awarding of earned degrees as honorary degrees or the use of terminology that implies such.

-PROCEDURE FOR SELECTING RECIPIENTS
+PROCEDURES FOR SELECTING RECIPIENTS

-Evidence of extraordinary accomplishments in specified fields, and
+evidence of extraordinary accomplishments in specified fields; and

-Evidence of meritorious and outstanding contributions to the university, the state, the nation, internationally, or of distinguished contributions to humanity.
+evidence of meritorious and outstanding contributions to the university, the state, the nation, internationally, or of distinguished contributions to humanity.

-Doctor of Humane Letters (L.H.D.), given to persons who have distinguished themselves in the humanities
+Doctor of Humane Letters (L.H.D.) – given to persons who have distinguished themselves in the humanities;

-Doctor of Laws (LL.D.), given to a person distinguished in general service to the State, to learning, and to humankind
+Doctor of Laws (LL.D.) – given to a person distinguished in general service to the state, to learning, and to humankind;

-Doctor of Science (Sc.D.), given to persons who have made distinguished contributions and performed services in the sciences
+Doctor of Science (Sc.D.) – given to persons who have made distinguished contributions and performed services in the sciences.

 REVIEWERS OF THIS UPPS